 To ensure that students in all programs are completing courses in the best sequence for their degree program, students will be pre-registered by the Office of Academic Services at Heinz College for their first semester of courses.
-The Office of Academic Services will begin to register students in the month prior to their start date.
+The Office of Academic Services will begin to register students prior to their start date.
 This schedule is not absolute.
-You may see a 36-unit course on your schedule for a brief period of time to indicate that you will be a full-time student at Heinz College.
+You may see a 36-unit course on your schedule for a brief period of time to indicate that you will be a full-time student at Heinz

+College.
 This 36-unit course is only a placeholder that the Office of Academic Services will use until your core/required courses have been assigned.
-However, you may or may not see actual courses added to your online schedule prior to Heinz College Orientation week.
+However, you may or may not see actual courses added to your online schedule until just before classes begin.

-Please do not make any changes to your schedule prior to Heinz Orientation week.
 Following the results of the Placement Exams that are held during Heinz Orientation, students may have the flexibility to add additional courses to their first semester schedule.
-Students will be scheduled to meet with their academic advisor during Heinz Orientation week to discuss finalizing their first semester schedule.
+Students will meet with their academic advisor(s) prior to the beginning of classes in order to finalize their first semester schedule.